Prepping the 2 HC servers

 Create drives

-According to , a hyperconvergence node should have 4 disks available.
+According to this page, a hyperconvergence node should have 4 disks available.
 So dont' forget to add another 4 disks to your Virtual Machine.

 Minimum number of drives If there are drives used as cache, there must be at least 2 per server There must be at least 4 capacity (non-cache) drives per server